 There are a variety of ways to save for college.
 One option is to use prepaid college plans .
 But what are they and are they a good deal?

 Prepaid plans allow you to pay today for the college education your child will get some time in the future.
-The benefit is that you pay now and are done with it.
+The benefit is that you know what you are going to spend, you pay now and then you are done with it (for the most part).
 You don’t have to worry about future tuition fee hikes and you don’t have to worry about investment performance.
-Both of these seem like nice features.
-But are they enough to make prepaid college plans a good way to go?
-Are such plans the best college funding options?
-No. In fact, there are two major drawbacks to these plans.

-The first concern is financial stability.
+The first concern is financial stability of the plan provider.
 Over the last several years 10 states had to close their prepaid college plans.
 Why?
 Because their investment performance was so poor that they were underfunded by 30%.
 In essence, they were losing money on every new person that signed up.
 As a result, they stopped accepting new applications.
 My guess is that had the situation deteriorated further they might have gone belly up completely.
 These days, anything is possible.

 Out of the thousands of colleges and universities in the United States, only 272 currently participate in these plans.